poppy-project/poppy-docs/07-installation-for-advanced-users/01-install-poppy-sofywares.md

-# Install Poppy softwares: when using a simulator or for advanced users
+# Manual softwares installation: when using simulator or for advanced users

 You may want to install Poppy softwares only if you are in one of these situation:
 1. You want to control a simulated robot